svenas71/frontier-signals/src/posts/frontiers-stall.md

 ---
 layout: layouts/post.njk
-title: Why Some Frontiers Stall
+title: Being at the Frontier
 date: 2025-08-12
 pinned: true
 type: post
 tags: [frontier, adoption]
 ---

-# At The Frontier
+# Signals from The Frontier

-## Being early is not the same as being right.
+## As you start to walk on the way, the way appears.

-Talent, standards, and timing are the missing variables that turn a breakthrough into adoption.
+## Clarity doesn't come before action.
+It comes from action